derailed/popeye/README.md

 <img src="assets/popeye_boat.png" align="right" width="400" heigh="auto">

-# Popeye - A Kubernetes manifest and resource linter...
+# Popeye - Biff'em and Buff'em!

+A Kubernetes manifest and resource linter.
 Popeye cruises thru your Kubernetes cluster and identifies potential issues with your deployment manifests and configurations.